On our train cars

 Coach #1 has six fairly steep steps, with handrails on one side.
 At the present time, Coach #1 boards on the northwest door in Clinton (as in the photo above) and from the opposite end of the car in Tecumseh, making it necessary to move down the entire length of the car if you wish to disembark at the opposite station.
 You may also remain on the train.

 The Memorial Caboose also has steep steps and only one handrail, but the deck is not as high.
-We are able to use steps on both sides on either end.
+We are able to use steps on all 4 corners of the car.

 The open-air gondola requires crossing a shaky and uneven gantry to enter.
-It is usually boarded through Coach #1, so boarding it in Clinton requires a lengthy walk.
+It is usually boarded through Coach #1, so boarding it in Clinton requires an 80′ (25m) walk through the Coach.
+It can also be boarded thrugh the Memorial Caboose, the walking is only 20′ (6m) but the ramps are more uneven.

 We have places onboard to stow a lightweight wheelchair which has been folded.
 It may not be near your seats nor accessible while the train is traveling.
 We absolutely do not handle large, heavy or power chairs on the train.